 Rochdale AFC ensures that all complaints are dealt with sensitively and appropriately to help supporters feel comfortable with the process and are conﬁdent that the club is taking any issues seriously.

-As a professional football club and a Full member of The Football Association and as a member of The Football League the club is committed to confront and eliminate discrimination whether by reason of sex, sexual orientation, race, nationality, ethnic origin, colour, religion or disability.
+As a professional football club and a Full member of The Football Association and as a member of The English Football League the club is committed to confront and eliminate discrimination whether by reason of sex, sexual orientation, race, nationality, ethnic origin, colour, religion or disability.

-The Club is an equal opportunities employer.
+The club is an equal opportunities employer.
 We are committed to equal opportunity within our own organisation and will endeavour to encourage similar commitment from others within the game.

 Equality at the Club means that in none of our activities will we discriminate against any person on the grounds of sex, sexual orientation, race, nationality, ethnic origin, colour, religion, disability and this includes: